-A one-semester course usually taken in grade 9.
+This course is usually taken in grade 12.
 This course teaches high school students how to become and stay healthy.
-This course includes principles of health and their meaning to the individual and the community; counsel in the writings of Ellen G. White, acquaintance with current advances in health knowledge and healthful living.
+This course includes principles of health and their meaning to the individual and the community, counsel in the writings of Ellen G. White, acquaintance with current advances in health knowledge and healthful living.